 A reader, let’s call her Barbara, responded with some heartfelt and sincere comments.
 So I’d like to pursue this delicate but necessary discussion further.
 But I’m not talking about three things.
 One is overt racism, the behavior that we’re hearing so much about lately, from fraternity chants to police murders.

-The second is what I call opportunistic racism, that nasty language that conservative politicians and pundits regularly produce for their target audience of angry, old white guys.
-Let’s be clear about this: most of them are nothing more than entertainers and con men who play those people like fiddles for power and high salaries.
-If they perceived enough money or influence in progressive politics, they’d be the first to advocate for the Green Party.
+The second is opportunistic racism, that nasty language that conservative politicians and pundits regularly spew at their target audiences of angry, old white guys.
+Let’s be clear about this: most of them are nothing more than entertainers, salesmen and/or con men who play those people like fiddles for power, high salaries and (as we hear about FOX News), sexual favors.
+I am firmly convinced that if most of these people were offered enough money by progressive media, they’d be the first to advocate for Single Payer, Black Lives Matter and BDS.

-These three aspects of racism merit further discussion – some other time.
-But let’s make another thing clear: when we’re talking about privilege, we aren’t talking about racist attitudes at all.
-We’re observing assumptions about ourselves, not other people.
-But as with inherent bias, we hold these assumptions without being aware of them.
-And here is the most essential point: even if a white American hasn’t a single racist bone in her body, she still has many privileges over black people, simply by virtue of her skin color, even if white males have privileges over her.
+These three aspects of racism merit plenty of discussion – some other time.
+But let’s make another thing clear: when we’re talking about privilege, we aren’t talking about overtly racist attitudes at all.
+We’re bringing subtle assumptions about ourselves and our places in society to awareness.
+Here is the most essential point: even if a white American woman hasn’t a single racist bone in her body, indeed even if she is a committed anti-racist activist, even if she is poor and homeless, she still has many privileges over black people, simply by virtue of her skin color, even if white males have privileges over her.